The Myth of Soulmates

 But she’s my perfect combination of everything.”

-— Jacob, Crazy Stupid Love
+— Jacob, Crazy Stupid Love“Tell her then.

 Tell her that you love her.